ResFactory/r2/lib/sql/render/README.md

 ### DML(Data Manipulation Language)

+- [x] Type-safe INSERT single TS/JS object row with `returning` support
+- [ ] Type-safe INSERT single TS/JS array row with `returning` support
+- [ ] Type-safe INSERT single TS/JS delimited string (e.g. CSV) row with
+      `returning` support
+- [ ] Auto-generated SELECT from INSERT or UPDATE DML to allow programmatic access to already inserted data.
+For example, typed INSERTs should create automatic `selectPK` which would take the same data and generate a SQL select from it so it can be retrieved for foreign key IDs, etc.
+- [ ] Type-safe INSERT multiple TS/JS object rows in single statement (no
+      `returning` support)
+- [ ] Type-safe INSERT multiple TS/JS array rows in single statement (no
+      `returning` support)
+- [ ] Type-safe INSERT multiple delimited string (e.g. CSV) rows in single
+      statement (no `returning` support)
+- [ ] Support two different kinds of default data: `data storage default` (DSD) vs. `user agent session default` (UAD).
+DSDs are good for values such as `created_at` which don't have security policy implications but need to be set before storing into the database.
+UASDs are useful for things like `tenant_id`, `fingerprint`, `person_id`, `user_id`, `party_id` or multi-tenant / security policy information that comes from user agent sessions.
+UASDs would allow unsafe SQL DML to come from user agents (apps, services) but automatically get filled in with _user agent session default_ data.
 - [ ] incorporate data validation using [ow](https://sindresorhus.com/ow/) or
       similar library as inspiration to show how to wrap domains with data validators